-3.1 Assessment of the impact of DA on SST, SLA and T-S profiles over the whole domain
+3.1 Assessment of the impact of DA on SST, SLA, and T-S profiles over the whole domain

-To evaluate the general performance of the DA, all one-month-long experiments are first compared against SLA, SST and Argo TS profiles over the whole modelling domain.
+To evaluate the general performance of the DA, all 1 month experiments are first compared against SLA, SST, and Argo T-S profiles over the whole modelling domain.
 For each experiment, the WMOP fields are interpolated onto the observation points.

-Each day, the model SLA has been assessed against along-track daily multi-satellite altimetry observations provided by CMEMS.
+Each day, the model SLA was assessed against along-track daily multi-satellite altimetry observations provided by CMEMS.
 Model daily mean fields at the observation points are considered.
-The satellite SST product is compared to the model SST at 8 a.m. to reduce the potential impact of the diurnal cycle.
+The satellite SST product is compared to the model SST at 08:00. to reduce the potential impact of the diurnal cycle.
 For the comparison of the model and the Argo T-S profiles, the available daily observations are compared against model daily mean fields.
-The closest grid point of the model has been considered.
-Due to the backward-in-time assimilation window, the observations used for the validation have not been previously assimilated.
+The closest grid point of the model was considered.
+Due to the backwardin-time assimilation window, the observations used for the validation have not been previously assimilated.
 However, they can not be considered as fully independent since the data employed for the validation come from the same platforms that provide the assimilated measurements.

 Taylor diagrams (Taylor, 2001) are presented here for the evaluation of the simulations.
-They illustrate the correspondence between model and observations in terms of correlation coefficient, centered root mean square difference (CRMSD) and standard deviation.
-However, note that the diagram does not represent the mean error between the observations and the model, which has been examined separately.
-The magnitude of the SST mean error decreases from -0.29° C to -0.14° C, representing in all simulations less than the 14% of the total RMSD 1 .
-The mean error between the CR and the Argo profiles is 0.4° C and -0.13 for temperature and salinity respectively, representing less than 8% of the RMSD in both cases.
+They illustrate the correspondence between model and observations in terms of correlation coefficient, centred root mean square difference (CRMSD), and standard deviation.
+However, note that the diagram does not represent the mean error between the observations and the model, which was examined separately.
+The magnitude of the SST mean error decreases from -0.29to -0.14 °C, representing in all simulations less than 14 % of the total RMSD.1 The mean error between the CR and the Argo profiles is 0.4 and -0.13 °C for temperature and salinity, respectively, representing less than 8 % of the RMSD in both cases.

 The use of DA results in a significant improvement of both the SLA and SST fields, as shown in Fig. 4.
-For both data sources the symbols corresponding to each simulation assimilating data overlap, meaning that the validation metrics are very similar for all of them.
-For the SLA it leads to a significant increase in the correlation, with values from 0.42 to around 0.70, and a 30% reduction in the CRMSD for all the experiments with DA.
-Notice that the model SLA presents a relatively large mean error, with a value of around -0.07m.
+For both data sources, the symbols corresponding to each data assimilation simulation overlap.
+This means that the validation metrics are very similar for all of them.
+For the SLA, it leads to a significant increase in the correlation, with values from 0.42 to around 0.70 and a 30 % reduction in the CRMSD for all the experiments with DA.
+Notice that the model SLA presents a relatively large mean error, with a value of around -0.07 m.
 Discrepancies are common when comparing models to altimetry due to differences in the mean sea level.
 This mean error, which persists after DA, accounts for the difference between the mean dynamic topography of the model and observations.
 This way, the reduction in the RMSD is mostly due to reductions of the CRMSD, which can be observed in the diagrams.

-Concerning the SST, we obtain a similar error reduction in terms of centered RMSD, of the order of 30% closer to observations when using DA.
-An increase in correlation is also obtained, from 0.82 to around 0.92 when compared with the CR.
+Concerning the SST, we obtain a similar error reduction in terms of centred RMSD on the order of 30 % closer to observations when using DA.
+An increase in correlation is also obtained from 0.82 to around 0.92 when compared with the CR.
 We do not observe a significant difference between the simulations using different datasets.